yamanoku/vuefes-japan-online-2022/pages/en.md

 ### aria-current

-Finally, let's look at aria-current.
+Finally, about aria-current.

 This is used to convey the current position.

 Examples include pagination, navigation, and breadcrumb links.

-As a stand-alone WAI-ARIA, it will not be used as often as the ones we have described so far.
+As a stand-alone WAI-ARIA, you'll probably use it less frequently than the ones we've discussed so far.

 However, it is used in libraries that are often seen by those who develop with Vue.js.

 It is the [Vue Router](https://router.vuejs.org/).

-Sometimes used in `<router-link>` and sometimes in `<nuxt-link>`, the standard linking component of Nuxt.js.
+Sometimes used in `<router-link>` and sometimes in `<nuxt-link>`, the standard link component of Nuxt.js.

 ```html
 <!-- When /about is accessed, it is drawn with the a element with aria-current="page" -->